sgjava/detonator/README.md

 Everything should be made as simple as possible, but not simpler - Albert Einstein

-DeTOnator is an easy to use code generator that explodes database schema into DTOs, CRUD operations, SQL statements, etc. Being template driven you can easily modify the templates to generate code for a particular framework or even another language besides Java.
-Since no IDE plugins are required it's ideal for headless environments like CI/CD, build servers, etc.
+DeTOnator is an easy to use code generator that explodes database schema into DTOs, PKOs, DAOs, etc. Being template driven you can easily modify the templates to generate code for a particular framework or even another language besides Java.
+Since no IDE plugins or GUI are required it's ideal for headless environments like CI/CD, build servers, etc. About ten years ago a colleague and myself came up with something similar, but it was built for Spring and JdbcTamplate.
+At the time there was FireStorm DAO, but it was commercial and now it's a dead project from what I can tell.

 DeTOnator reads your database schema to build artifacts, so it can be used to detect changes in the schema that breaks your code.
 By using DTOs and Java's statically-typed nature you will see when field names are removed or changed.
 Adding nullable